Jackson Hole Indoor: Home to Jackson Hole Youth Soccer Club

 -

-Jackson Hole Youth Soccer (JHYS) presents The Skill Zone, a six-week program for players ages 8–14 focused on developing technical skills, confidence, and creativity on the ball.
+Jackson Hole Youth Soccer (JHYS) presents The Skill Zone, a eight-week program for players ages 5–14 focused on developing technical skills, confidence, and creativity on the ball.

 Players build a strong technical foundation while applying their skills in fun, small-sided games, helping them grow as confident, creative, and game-smart athletes.